 Doctorate in Computer Science

-Technische Universität Graz (2020 – ongoing)
+Technische Universität Graz (2020 – 2024)

 Master in Computer Science